danielorlando97/me-learning-english/1-leason.md

 How are you? -> How áre you? -> How are yoú? -> `/jowar/`
 \
 She's in our math class -> `/chísinor maz clas/`

+Is Carla in our Math class? (query)
+\
+Carla is in our Math class, right? (affirmative sentence)